revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/NumbersAndStrings.md

 <blockquote markdown="1">

-- Mutable objects value can be changed.
-StringBuilder and StringBuffer are the examples of the mutable objects.
+- Mutable objects value can be changed.StringBuilder and StringBuffer are the examples of the mutable objects.

-- mmutable objects value cannot be changed once created.
-String is an immutable class in java.
+- mmutable objects value cannot be changed once created.String is an immutable class in java.

  </blockquote>